SkywardSyntax/HackClubAracdeGameJam/README.md

-# Desert Adventure Game
+# Hack Club Arcade Game Jam

-Welcome to the Desert Adventure Game!
+Welcome to the Hack Club Arcade Game Jam!
 This is an exciting and challenging game where you must navigate an ivory colored square across a desert background to reach civilization.

 ## Running the Game